Jim Hundertmark, Principal, Grades 9-10

 Mrs. Pittman has nine years of experience serving as a substitute teacher and several additional years of experience serving as an art therapist for students in grades K-6.
 She is passionate about sports and teaching students how to care for their bodies through physical education and positive choices.

-Cynthia Brooks, Kindergarten Aide
+Cindy Rios-Mata, Kindergarten Aide

 Cheryl Johnson, Bible Labs Coordinator